Is She The One?

 Romantic Love

-Some men think that there is actually one person who will make them feel perfect—everything will be okay.
-“If I just find the right person, she will satisfy the longing inside, fill the void, and as Jerry McGuire said, “you complete me.”
+For example, remember the movie Jerry McGuire?
+Some of us think that there is actually one person who will make us feel perfect—everything will be okay.
+“If I just find the right person, he will satisfy the longing inside.”
+She will fill the void.
+Or as Jerry McGuire said, she “completes me.”

 You know you are in a kind of romantic love-state when you are overcome with an almost euphoric, drug-like feeling.